Amcalstrings/Amcalstrings/README.md

 - 👋 Hi, I’m @Amcalstrings
-- 👀 I’m interested in Software development
+- 👀 I am a DevOps Engineer and a Full Stack Software Developer
-- 🌱 I code with Python
-- 💞️ I’m looking to collaborate on Python Flask apps
+- 💞️ I’m looking to collaborate on DevOps Projects, as well as Software Development Projects
-- 📫 How to reach me ameducaleb@gmail.com
+- 📫 How to reach me: ameducaleb@gmail.com

 <!---
 Amcalstrings/Amcalstrings is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.